China deal may trigger knee-jerk metal sales, but little long-term impact

-NEW YORK, April 14 (Reuters) - China’s bold deal to ditch its disputed export tax rebates on some niche aluminum and steel products could flood the saturated global market, as producers scramble to sell excess metal ahead of the changes, prolonging the industry’s pain, traders said.
+NEW YORK (Reuters) - China’s bold deal to ditch its disputed export tax rebates on some niche aluminum and steel products could flood the saturated global market, as producers scramble to sell excess metal ahead of the changes, prolonging the industry’s pain, traders said.

 While a rush to offload unwanted product may be a knee-jerk reaction and last a short time, any increase in shipments from the world’s top producer would likely stir concerns about the world glut that has led to the industry’s worst crisis in a generation.